Quantum logic clock: Accuracy

 The NIST team are not able to measure clock ticks per second because the definition of a second is based on the standard NIST-F1, which cannot measure a machine more precise than itself.
 However, the aluminum ion clock's measured frequency to the current standard is 1121015393207857.4±(7) Hz.
 NIST have attributed the clock's accuracy to the fact that it is insensitive to background magnetic and electric fields, and unaffected by temperature.

 In March 2008, physicists at NIST described an experimental quantum logic clock based on individual ions of beryllium and aluminum.
 This clock was compared to NIST's mercury ion clock.
 These were the most accurate clocks that had been constructed, with neither clock gaining nor losing time at a rate that would exceed a second in over a billion years.

 In February 2010, NIST physicists described a second, enhanced version of the quantum logic clock based on individual ions of magnesium and aluminium.
 Considered the world's most precise clock in 2010 with a fractional frequency inaccuracy of 8.6 × 10^{−18}, it offers more than twice the precision of the original.

 In terms of standard deviation, the quantum logic clock deviates one second every 3.68 billion years, while the then current international standard NIST-F1 Caesium fountain atomic clock uncertainty was about 3.1 × 10^{−16} expected to neither gain nor lose a second in more than 100 million years.

 In July 2019, NIST scientists demonstrated such a clock with total uncertainty of 9.4 × 10^{−19} (deviates one second every 33.7 billion years), which is the first demonstration of a clock with uncertainty below 10^{−18}.

 Quantum time dilation

 "Two clocks are depicted as moving in Minkowski space.
 Clock B is moving in a localized momentum wave packet with average momentum p_{B}, while clock A is moving in a superposition of localized momentum wave packets with average momentum p_{A} and p0_{A}.
 Clock A experiences a quantum contribution to the time dilation it observes relative to clock B due to its nonclassical state of motion."

 In a 2020 paper scientists illustrated that and how quantum clocks could experience a possibly experimentally testable superposition of proper times via time dilation of the theory of relativity by which time passes slower for one object in relation to another object when the former moves at a higher velocity.
-In "quantum time dilation" one of the two clocks moves in a superposition of two localized momentum wave packets, resulting in a change to the classical time dilation.
+In "quantum time dilation" one of the two clocks moves in a superposition of two localized momentum wave packets, therefore exists a possibility, that both clocks experience superposition of proper times.
+That in the context of relativistic clock interferometry is resulting in a change to the classical time dilation.